Coffee: Who grows, drinks and pays the most?

 So a shift in the price of coffee can have big consequences on prices for farmers, producers and customers.

-According to the International Coffee Organization, UK customers paid more than any others in 2016 - $16.29 (£11.45) per pound of roasted coffee.
+According to the International Coffee Organization, UK customers paid more than any others in 2016 - $16.29 (£11.45) per pound of soluble coffee.

 Polish coffee-lovers paid the least for their daily fix of caffeine, at $3.17 (£2.23).